-The lawsuit is requesting that the NFL be held responsible for the care of players suffering from neurological disorders, including dementia.
+The lawsuit is requesting that the NFL be sued due to the players suffering from neurological disorders, including dementia.
 One recent plaintiff to join the nationwide head injury lawsuit is Derrick Walker, a former player for the San Diego Chargers, Kansas City Chiefs and Oakland Raiders.
 He is seeking at least $500,000 in damages over head injuries he suffered during NFL games.
 Another plaintiff, ex-Lions quarterback Eric Hipple, claims he suffered multiple concussions and brain injuries in many games, but he was told to keep playing, “even though he was clearly medically ineligible,” according to his lawsuit.

 Both Hipple and Walker suffer from multiple past traumatic brain injuries, or TBIs, with symptoms including memory loss, nausea, vertigo, headaches, depression and sleeplessness.
 In 1994, the NFL created the “Mild Traumatic Brain Injury Committee” with the intention of researching the effects of concussion.
 The committee would advise the NFL on measures to prevent and manage such brain injuries, according to Paul D. Anderson of www.nflconcussionlitigation.com.
 Instead, this master complaint against the NFL alleges that it kept a “campaign of disinformation” intended to subjugate research linking successive concussions with later-life cognitive decline.